byldd/expo-google-signin/README.md

 # @byldd/expo-google-signin

-This README provides a step-by-step guide to set up Google Sign-In for React Native projects using the **@byldd/expo-google-signin** package.
+This README provides a step-by-step guide to set up Google Sign-In for Expo projects using the **@byldd/expo-google-signin** package.

 ---